by Garrick Dee

 Without further ado, here are the 11 tips on preventing ingrown hair…

-The NHS says that dead skin cells clogging up on the surface of the skin can result to ingrown hair.
+The NHS says that dead skin cells clogging up on the surface of the skin can result in ingrown hair.

 One way to prevent this from happening is to regularly exfoliate to remove dead skin cells.